Bluetooth Mesh models overview

 Both server and client models can be extended, but because client models do not have states, there is generally no reason to extend them.
 None of the specification client models extend other models.
 All server models store changes to their configuration persistently using the Settings subsystem.

 You can configure mesh models in nRF Connect SDK using Kconfig options.
-See Configuring your application for more information.
+See Configuring and building an application for more information.

 The options related to each model configuration are listed in the respective documentation pages.